Install PINGMapper

 PINGMapper is a software (i.e. package) written in Python.
 PINGMapper uses a variety of Python packages (NumPy, Pandas, Tensorflow, etc.), or dependencies, that allow you to process Humminbird® sonar recordings and generate a variety of GIS datasets.
-To ensure that all the dependencies are configured correctly, we will first install a software called Miniconda, the lightweight version of Anaconda.
-Miniconda allows you to create virtual environments which are containers storing all the correct versions of the dependencies required to run Python software packages, ensuring everything runs as expected.

 Let’s get started!